RedisBloom/RedisBloom/docs/commands/cf.add.md

-Adds an item to the cuckoo filter, creating the filter if it does not exist.
+Adds an item to the cuckoo filter.

 Cuckoo filters can contain the same item multiple times, and consider each addition as separate.
 You can use `CF.ADDNX` to only add an item if it does not exist yet.